 ((C402.5.8)) C402.5.10 Recessed lighting.
-Recessed luminaires installed in the building thermal envelope shall be all of the following:
+Recessed luminaires installed in the building thermal envelope shall be all of the following: 1.
+IC rated.

-- 1. IC rated. - 2.
-Labeled as having an air leakage rate of not more than 2.0 cfm (0.944 L/s) when tested in accordance with ASTM E 283 at a 1.57 psf (75 Pa) pressure differential. - 3.
-Sealed with a gasket or caulk between the housing and interior wall or ceiling covering. - C402.5.11 Operable openings interlocking.
-Where any operable openings to the outdoors are larger than 48 square feet (4.47 m) in area, such openings shall be interlocked with the heating and cooling system as required by Section C403.4.1.6.
+2. Labeled as having an air leakage rate of not more than 2.0 cfm (0.944 L/s) when tested in accordance with ASTM E 283 at a 1.57 psf (75 Pa) pressure differential.

+3. Sealed with a gasket or caulk between the housing and interior wall or ceiling covering.

+C402.5.11 Operable openings interlocking.
+Where any operable openings to the outdoors are larger than 48 square feet (4.47 m2) in area, such openings shall be interlocked with the heating and cooling system as required by Section C403.4.1.6.

-- 1. Separately zoned areas associated with the preparation of food that contain appliances that contribute to the HVAC loads of a - restaurant or similar type of occupancy.
+EXCEPTIONS: 1.
+Separately zoned areas associated with the preparation of food that contain appliances that contribute to the HVAC loads of a restaurant or similar type of occupancy.
 2. Warehouses that utilize overhead doors for the function of the occupancy, where approved by the code official.

-3. The first entrance doors where located in the exterior wall and are part of a vestibule system.
+2. Warehouses that utilize overhead doors for the function of the occupancy, where approved by the code office 3.
+The outer entrance doors where located in the exterior wall and are part of a vestibule system.